 The Wang Jingwei Irrevocable Trust (WJWIT)

-An independent, nonprofit, nongovernmental educational trust, WJWIT promotes the collection and preservation of original writings, historical materials, calligraphy, artworks and private artifacts created by, or for, Wang Jingwei and his wife Chen Bijun).
+An independent, nonprofit, nongovernmental educational trust, WJWIT promotes the collection, preservation and presentation of original writings, historical materials, calligraphy, artworks and private artifacts created by, or for, Wang Jingwei, his wife Chen Bijun, and their associates.
 It was created by Ho Mang Hang and his wife Wong Chorfu (Wang Wenxing, Wang Jingwei’s eldest daughter) in 2010.

 The mission of the WJWIT is to provide scholars, students and the general public with a comprehensive easily accessible archive of literary and political writings and speeches, as well as private photographs, published and unpublished writings, and selected examples of calligraphy and private correspondence that span Wang’s entire adult life and provide the truest and most fitting biography of this often-misunderstood individual.